 Blow open the top of that funnel.

-Let’s assume that you have a couple hundred pages on your site, many targeted to specific terms in your industry.
+Let’s assume that you have a couple of hundred pages on your site.
+Let’s also assume most are targeted to specific terms in your industry.

 Using Google’s Search Console, you can identify the terms for which you are ranking but have relatively low clickthrough rates.
 These pages are in danger of not ranking as well since they are not satisfying the user intent.

-Here’s what you might see (this from my personal website) when you go to Search Traffic > Search Analytics and select Impressions and CTR as well:
+Here’s what you might see (this is from my personal website) when you go to Search Traffic > Search Analytics and select Impressions and CTR (click-through rate) as well:

-I have a few terms there that are not super relevant for the audience I might be targeting (eg “long url example”), but there are some there that are very relevant for my business, such as “how long does SEO take” and “how to find clients for consulting business” where I could improve my clickthrough rates to get more traffic.
+I have a few terms there that are not super relevant for the audience I might be targeting e.g. “long URL example”.
+But there are some there that are very relevant for my business, such as “how long does SEO take” and “how to find clients for consulting business”.
+I could improve my clickthrough rates to get more traffic on these.

 There are many ways to improve your clickthrough rate, including:

-Once you have this list of keywords, then you can diagnose why you think the clickthrough is lower than it should be
+Once you have this list of keywords, then you can diagnose any issues with your CTR.

-This presents major challenges for SEO as SEO involves your whole company,, including:
+This presents major challenges for SaaS SEO as SEO involves your whole company, including: